Halal Trading

 Many are in agreement with several factors surrounding forex that may answer the question.
 Islam recognises the need for humans to want to improve their lives, including their financial situation.
 We all must consider implications when confronted with choices and use intelligence to respond in such situations.

-So, whilst we know gambling is strictly haram, you can find halal forex brokers who have made every effort to keep any activities strictly within the confines of Islamic law.
+So, whilst we know gambling is strictly haram, there may be some halal forex brokers who have made every effort to keep any activities strictly within the confines of Islamic law, though these need to be examined on a case-by-case basis.

 Is Trading Binary Options Halal?